mauro-j-sanchirico/graduate-experiments-archive/README.md

-# personal-experiments
+# Personal Experiments

-Personal monorepo for experimental and throwaway code.
+This is a personal monorepo for experimental code, academic examples, and throwaway prototypes.